 - NapSRS∈1,2,4,8 antenna ports pii=0NapSRS-1, where the number of antenna ports is given by the higher layer parameter nrofSRS-Ports or nrofSRS-Ports-n8 if configured, otherwise NapSRS=1, and pi=1000+i when the SRS resource is in a SRS resource set with higher-layer parameter usage in SRS-ResourceSet not set to 'nonCodebook', or determined according to [6, TS 38.214] when the SRS resource is in a SRS resource set with higher-layer parameter usage in SRS-ResourceSet set to 'nonCodebook'.

-- Nhop, the number of hops for SRS Tx hopping for an SRS resource configured by SRS-PosResource given by the higher layer parameter SRShoppingNrofHops if configured, otherwise Nhop=1.
+- Nhop, the number of hops for SRS Tx hopping for an SRS resource configured by SRS-PosResource given by the higher layer parameter numberOfHops if configured, otherwise Nhop=1.

 - NsymbSRS∈1,2,4,8,10,12,14 consecutive OFDM symbols given by the field nrofSymbols contained in the higher layer parameter resourceMapping.
 If Nhop>1, NsymbSRS is the number of consecutive OFDM symbol per hop.